-Standard Curve - Opens the Standard Curve to view the ladder as a curve with a point-to-point fit.
-NAQuant displays the calibration curve from the eight standards.
-(Not available for Protein Charge Variant assays.)
+Standard Curve - Opens the Standard Curve to view the ladder as a curve with a point-to-point fit..
+(Not available for Protein Charge Variant assays.
 Not used for AAV Empty/Full assays.)

 Tools Menu

 The Tools menu contains the following commands: